Despite losing a referendum, Chavez will likely continue to radicalize the economy.

 The referendum over 69 changes to the constitution included reforms that would formally lift the central bank's autonomy (and control over international reserves), reduce the work day from eight to six hours and give the government greater discretion in expropriating private property.
 One proposal included taking out references to the guarantees for private property (article 112 of the constitution) and instead create a "Socialist Economy."

-Last week, Chavez threatened to expropriate companies that belonged to the largest business chamber in
+Last week, Chavez threatened to expropriate companies that belonged to the largest business chamber in Venezuela, Fedecamaras, after the group urged Venezuelans to vote against the reform.

 "When I saw and heard the president of Fedecamaras practically threatening us, that they'd do everything they have to do to avoid the reform's approval - well buddy, if you want to, go ahead, because I'm going to take away every business you have," Chavez said in a televised speech, according to the Canadian Press.